 Between 2003 and 2015, thousands of military service members wore these defective earplugs.
 Many suffered permanent hearing damage, which can affect every aspect of life, from work and personal relationships to hobbies and interests.
 Risks associated with the CAEv2 Combat Earplug use include hearing loss, Tinnitus, or ringing in the ears, and permanent hearing damage.

 There are two major threats to hearing loss in military combat or training environments:

 Minneapolis based 3M manufactured dual-ended earplugs for hearing protection from close range firearms and other loud impact noises.
 However, due to their defective design, these earplugs can slightly loosen and subtly move out of the ear canal just enough for the loud sounds to cause hearing damage.

 You might have a legal claim if you have a medical diagnosis of Tinnitus, or permanent hearing loss as a result of active military duty between 2003-2015.
-The Dunken Law Firm approach is hyper client-focused: with our high-touch client concierge platform you’ll receive regular litigation updates, customized content to explain the mass tort process, and proactive communication.
+The mass tort litigation lawyer at Thee Dunken Law Firm approach is hyper client-focused: with our high-touch client concierge platform you’ll receive regular litigation updates, customized content to explain the mass tort process, and proactive communication.
 Speak to one of our knowledgeable case management specialists and receive a free legal consultation.
 Use the form on this page to get started.